JeffersonLab/qphix/README.markdown

 # README for QPhiX Code Generator

-## Licensing Copying and Distribution:
+## Licensing Copying and Distribution

-Please see the `LICENSE` file for the License.
+Please see the `LICENSE.markdown` file for the License.

 ## Disclaimers